odysseus654/vircadia-protocol-exploration/source/udt/proposed/layout.rst

         - A span of one packet *(i.e. the packets on either side have been received)*: one entry containing the data packet ID
         - A span of multiple packets: one entry with the starting data packet ID with its high bit set, followed by an entry with the ending data packet ID
 - 4: Congestion Alert
     - *This was used in earlier versions of the UDT spec.
-It has been removed from the current spec.
-The implementation will receive and approximate the original behavior but will not generate such packets*
+It has been removed from the current spec.*
+    - *The implementation will receive and approximate the original behavior but does not generate such packets*
     - Additional Data: unused
     - Control Data: none
 - 5: Shutdown *(Controlled shutdown of the connection, may be initiated by either side*)